A Guide to Deposit Deductions and Disputes

 Under the schemes, your deposit remains your money at all times, and if you have adhered to the terms of your tenancy agreement, it will be returned in full.

-If you are unhappy with the amount the landlord is trying to deduct or if the landlord is unwilling to enter into a conversation about the deposit return process, you must raise this with the tenancy deposit scheme currently holding your deposit.
+If you are unhappy with the amount the landlord is trying to deduct or if the landlord is unwilling to enter into a conversation about the deposit return process, you must raise this with the tenancy deposit scheme currently protecting your deposit.

 It is the landlord’s responsibility, and your right as a tenant to know which tenancy deposit scheme your landlord has paid your money into.